-Through the end of the 2020 ozone monitoring season, GRIC continues to attain the 8-hour average NAAQS for ozone (the 8-hour average NAAQS for ozone is violated when the three-year average of the fourth highest values for each year is greater than 0.070 PPM); the EPA defines these as the Design Values.
+Through the end of the 2021 ozone monitoring season, GRIC continues to attain the 8-hour average NAAQS for ozone (the 8-hour average NAAQS for ozone is violated when the three-year average of the fourth highest values for each year is greater than 0.070 PPM); the EPA defines these as the Design Values.
 The fourth highest 8-hour average ozone reading for each of the past three years and the 3-year average is shown in Table 3-6.
-The statistical design values for both GRIC ozone sites, Sacaton and St Johns sites, are at 0.068 PPM.
+The statistical design value for the St. Johns site is 0.068 PPM and the design value for the Sacaton site is 0.067 PPM.